bachya/aiopinboard/README.md

 asyncio.run(main())
 ```

-You can specify several optional parameters while editing a bookmark:
+You can specify several optional parameters while adding a bookmark:

 - `description`: the optional description of the bookmark
 - `tags`: an optional list of tags to assign to the bookmark